FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 69 O’Connell Street has taken place and which included a World Café

-with practitioners, on-line survey and questionnaires.--- 15
+with practitioners, on-line survey and questionnaires.
+---
+15

 The report on the proposed strategy called for the establishment of a